Nextiva / Blog / Business Communication

 4. Establishes clear expectations.
 There’s no more sitting around waiting for a response or getting upset when a teammate doesn’t get back to you right away.
 Instead, everyone knows when to expect a response and can go on with their workday until then.

 5. Cultivates a culture of knowledge sharing.
-Decisions from meetings become company-wide updates rather than being only available to attendees.
-This enhancement speeds up the checkpoints across various projects.
+Decisions from meetings become company-wide updates rather than being available only to attendees.
+This enhancement speeds up checkpoints across various projects.
 Templates minimize the guesswork for capturing takeaways from meetings.

 6. Evens the playing field for remote and in-office staff.
 You’ll get more comprehensive input from remote workers who are excluded from the perks of an office.
 It also reduces the odds of unplanned ideas thriving in the office.